10 Minute Balance Exercises for Seniors: Quick Routines to Prevent Falls Today!

 Infusing Variety into Your Balance Routine

 Your favorite TV show could become your new workout partner.
-I’ve seen clients transform reruns of Golden Girls into balance-boosting marathons by adding simple tweaks during commercial breaks.
+You can turn reruns of Golden Girls into balance-boosting marathons by adding simple tweaks during commercial breaks.
 Here’s the secret: novelty triggers progress.

 Stuck?
 Watch 30-second clips from fitness videos while brushing your teeth.
 The quick view sparks fresh ideas without overwhelming you.
 I recently saw a trainer use soup cans as improvised weights – genius!